RUSSELL KIGHTLEY / SCIENCE PHOTO LIBRARY RUSSELL KIGHTLEY / SCIENCE PHOTO LIBRARY

 Flu virus particle.
-Computer artwork of an influenza (flu) virus particle.
-At the core of the virus is RNA (ribonucleic acid, red) genetic material.
-This is surrounded by a nucleocapsid and a lipid envelope (white).
-In the envelope are two types of protein spike, haemagglutinin (H) and neuraminidase (N), which determine the strain of virus.
+Computer artwork of an influenza (flu) A virus particle (virion).
+In the particle's lipid envelope are two types of protein spike, haemagglutinin (H, red) and neuraminidase (N, yellow), which determine the strain of virus.
 These are used for recognising and binding to the host cell.
+At the core of the virus is the RNA (ribonucleic acid) genetic material (green coil).